ericskh2/sovrynkg/README.md

 jupyter notebook
 ```

-After the notebook has been started, run all cells in `nbs/transactions.ipynb` to download transactions.
+After the notebook has been started, first run all cells in `nbs/abi.ipynb`.

+Next, run all cells in `nbs/transactions.ipynb` to download transactions.

 Then, run all cells in `nbs/knowledge_graph.ipynb` to import the downloaded transactions into the neo4j database.